avolution-dream/gen-story/README.md

-# DOC Story Generation V2
+# Auto Storyboard Generation

-This codebase is largely adapted from Meta's [DOC Story Generation V2](https://github.com/facebookresearch/doc-storygen-v2/tree/main/storygen).
+**This codebase is adapted from Meta's [DOC Story Generation V2](https://github.com/facebookresearch/doc-storygen-v2/tree/main/storygen).**

 The high-level purpose is to generate stories in a hierarchical way to maintain story coherence.
 Simply put, we first generate a high-level plan consists of four nodes (*e.g.*, intro, development, turn, conclusion), then expanding at each node with plots.